cakmakahmet/WindFarm-SCADA-Multilocation-Modeling/README.md

 ## CHWM – Çakmak Hybrid Wind Model

-CHWM is the final version of the model obtained after testing several algorithms and feature sets.
+CHWM is the final hybrid architecture derived after testing several algorithms and feature sets.
-It combines engineered signals, meteorological information, and model selection findings into a single forecasting approach.
+It combines engineered SCADA signals, meteorological information, and model-based performance insights into a unified forecasting structure.

-The intention is to provide a clear, practical, and explainable model structure that can be extended or adapted to new sites.
+The goal is to provide a clear, practical, and explainable model that can be adapted to new turbine locations and datasets.

 ---